-This is a non-project action that covers the entire city and does not include site-specific development.
-Removal of vegetation may be subject to replacement and/or mitigation measures.

-c.
-List threatened and endangered species known to be on or near the site.

-This is a non-project action that covers the entire city and does not include site-specific development.
-Future projects will be required to obtain all relevant permits and will be subject to development regulations in effect at the time of application.

-d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any:

-This is a non-project action that covers the entire city and does not include site-specific development.
-Future projects will be required to obtain all relevant permits and will be subject to development regulations in effect at the time of application, including tree retention and sensitive area protections.
+N/A - This is a non-project action that covers the entire city and does not include site-specific development.

-e.
-List all noxious weeds and invasive species known to be on or near the site.

-This is a non-project action that covers the entire city and does not include site-specific development.
-Future projects will be required to obtain all relevant permits and will be subject to development regulations in effect at the time of application.
+- c.
+List threatened and endangered species known to be on or near the site. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Future park development and related capital facilities projects will be required to obtain all relevant permits and will be subject to development regulations in effect at the time of application. - d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Future park development and related capital facilities projects will be required to obtain all relevant permits and will be subject to development regulations in effect at the time of application. - e.
+List all noxious weeds and invasive species known to be on or near the site. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Future park development and related capital facilities projects will be required to obtain all relevant permits and will be subject to development regulations in effect at the time of application.